 For an atypical rafting experience, look into touring the Puerto Princesa Underground River.
 On this trip, you’ll see one of the Philippines’ most prized World Heritage sites: a cave accessed only by boat and filled with centuries-old stalactites and stalagmites.

 Sailing in the Philippines

-Because of the quality of the waters off the Philippines, many travelers prefer to take to the seas during their Filipino adventures.
-Since the country is composed of a chain of islands, there are myriad ports from which travelers can rent sail or motor boats and explore the nearby waters.
+Because of the quality of the waters of the Philippines, many travelers prefer to take to the seas during their Filipino adventures.
+Since the country is composed of a chain of islands, there are myriad ports from which travelers can rent sail or motorboats and explore the nearby waters.
 The ocean off Puerto Princesa is lauded as some of the most pristine, but El Nido also presents thrills for experienced sailors.

 Diving in the Philippines

-While on board a sail boat, or even from the comfort of the beach, travelers can don the proper equipment and explore the creatures of the deep.
+While onboard a sailboat, or even from the comfort of the beach, travelers can don the proper equipment and explore the creatures of the deep.
 Snorkeling and scuba opportunities abound around the Philippines, and travelers will be astounded at the wealth of sea life they can find in the clear blue waters.
-During the early summer, divers even have the chance to spot the rare dugong, more commonly called the sea cow, munching on sea grasses off the Palawan archipelago.
+During the early summer, divers even have the chance to spot the rare dugong, more commonly called the sea cow, munching on seagrasses of the Palawan archipelago.
 However, these animals are timid — not to mention endangered and protected — so travelers would be wise to admire the creatures from a safe distance.